yasuhironet/macos-opensh/README.md

-# zcmdsh
+# macos-opensh

 ## Overview

-A GNU-Zebra/Quagga/FRR-like command-line shell library.
+"macos-opensh" is the first example application of the GNU-Zebra/Quagga/FRR-like command-line shell library.
-It comes with the "opensh" as the first example application.
 The "opensh" is a Cisco-like shell for "open"-ing files and directories in MacOS.
 It shows a powerful ability when the name of the file or directory is in the multi-byte language, e.g., the Jananese UTF-8 filenames.

+"macos-opensh" is a derivative of a proprietary program, and in the hope for me to freely dual-licensing the proprietary program, (and because I haven't prepared the necessary preparation yet,) for now I don't accept pull-requests.

 '?' provides a list of command candidates.
 When your shell is in the <FILENAME> command node,